 However, if you’re serious about generating a substantial income from it, you need to do your research, practice, up-skill, and put in a lot of work.

-Blogging is an incredible way to interact with people who share similar interests, whilst getting paid in the process.
+Blogging is an incredible way to interact with people who share similar interests while getting paid in the process.

-This article is a great starting point for anyone who wants to embark on this journey of making money blogging.
+This article is a great starting point for anyone who wants to embark on this journey and start earning money by blogging.

 FAQ about how to make money blogging

-Now that we’ve covered the basics of how to make money from blogging for beginners, let’s see what the most frequently asked questions are.
+Now that we’ve covered the basics of how to create a blog and make money from it for beginners, let’s see what the most frequently asked questions are.

 This step-by-step guide puts together plenty of practices you can put into action to make money as a blogger, even if you’re just starting out.